chriscdn/puppeteer-manager/README.md

 })
 ```

-Then use it, as follows.
-You must call `page.close()` when done with the page.
+Then use it.
+You must call `page.close()` after being done with the page.

 ```js
 // if `pageLimit` pages are already open, then wait until a new slot becomes available